Moduli space of planar polygonal linkage: a combinatorial description: Preliminaries and notation

 \subsection{Polytopes}

 We shall use the combinatorial structure of the following polytopes:

 The \textit{permutohedron} $\Pi_n$ (see \cite{ziegler} ) is defined as the convex hull of all points in $\mathbb{R}^n$ that are obtained by permuting the coordinates of the point $(1,2,...,n)$.
-It has the following properties: \begin{enumerate} \item $\Pi_n$ is an $(n-1)$-dimensional polytope. \item The $k$-faces of $\Pi_n$ are labeled by ordered partitions of the set $\{1,2,...,n\}$ into $(n-k)$ non-empty parts.
+It has the following properties: \begin{enumerate} \item $\Pi_n$ is an $(n-1)$-dimensional polytope. \item The $k$-dimensional faces of $\Pi_n$ are labeled by ordered partitions of the set $\{1,2,...,n\}$ into $(n-k)$ non-empty parts.
 In particular, the vertices are labeled by the elements of the symmetry group $S_n$.
-For each vertex, the label is the inverse permutation of the coordinates of the vertex.
+The label of a vertex is obtained by inverting the permutation of the coordinates of the vertex.

-\item A face $F$ of $\Pi_n$ is contained in a face $F'$ iff the label of $F$ is finer than the label of $F'$. \item A face of $\Pi_n$ is a Cartesian product of permutohedra of smaller dimensions. \item The permutohedron is a \textit{zonotope}, that is, a Minkowski sum of line segments. \item The permutohedra $\Pi_1$, $\Pi_2$, and $\Pi_3$ are a one-point polytope, a segment, and a regular hexagon respectively. \end{enumerate}
+\item A face $F'$ of $\Pi_n$ is contained in a face $F$ iff the label of $F'$ is finer than the label of $F$.
+Here by a \textit{refinement} of an ordered partition $\lambda$ we mean an ordered refinement $\lambda'$ whose ordering is inherited from $\lambda$.
+For instance, $\{1,3\}\{2,4\}\{5\}$ refines $\{1,3\}\{2,4,5\}$ and does not refine $\{2,4,5\}\{1,3\}$. \item A face of $\Pi_n$ is the Cartesian product of permutohedra of smaller dimensions. \item The permutohedron is a \textit{zonotope}, that is, the Minkowski sum of line segments. \item The permutohedra $\Pi_1$, $\Pi_2$, and $\Pi_3$ are a one-point polytope, a segment, and a regular hexagon respectively.
+The permutohedron $\Pi_4$ (with its vertices labeled) is depicted in Fig. \ref{permutahedron}. \end{enumerate}